abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 #### Creating Applications

 While public-web and administration service clients are distinct, all the other back-office clients are created by default.
-Administration service is used to make request to identity service to get user permission data.
+Administration service is used to make requests to identity service to get user permission data.
 See [administration service](microservices#identity-server-authorization-1) for more.

 ```csharp
 private async Task CreateClientsAsync()